KiyoshiMu/airline_demo/how-to.md

 You will use the flight data in 2018 from [Transtats](https://www.transtats.bts.gov).
 You will leverage the Google Cloud Platform to complete the tasks below:

-1. Build micro-servers that can automatically download and clean data monthly
+1. Build microservices that can automatically download and clean data monthly
 2. Batch download data of 2018 and processing them
 3. Randomly sample 80% data to build a deep-learning model
 4. Use half of the rest data to evaluate the model